Pasu4/neuro-api-tony/README.md

 The log panel on the top right has three different tabs:

 - The **log tab** logs all commands that are received and sent, without showing their content.
 It also shows color-coded error, warning and info messages.
+It has multiple log levels for these:
+    - **Info (blue):** Things that will likely not cause problems with Neuro, but might point to some other issue (e.g. `action/result` with no message).
+    - **Warning (yellow):** Things that do not comply with the API specification, but which this application can still tolerate (e.g. trying to register actions before sending `startup`).
+These will likely cause problems with Neuro.
+    - **Error (red):** Things that make it impossible to process a command (e.g. receiving invalid JSON).
+These will definitely cause problems with Neuro.
-- The **context tab** shows everything that Neuro would get to read directly, which is the content of `context` commands, the state and query of `actions/force` commands, and the message of `action/result` commands.
+- The **context tab** shows everything that Neuro would get to read directly, which is the content of `context` commands, the description of actions, the state and query of `actions/force` commands, and the message of `action/result` commands.
 Silent contexts are diplayed in gray and ephemeral contexts in light blue.
 - The **network tab** shows the full data sent over the websocket, as well as who sent that data.
 If it is valid JSON, it will be formatted for easier viewing.

 ### Control panel